mayconfmelo/bookmkr/README.md

 bookmkr --init
 ```

-Given that the command above was executed in `project/` directory, it creates:
+Given that the command above was executed in a `project/` directory, it creates:

 ```
 project/